Howard Taylor, artist, 1988 and 1995 - Picture Story

 Howard Taylor in his Northcliffe studio

 The first meeting with Howard Taylor, and photography of him and his work was in February 1988.
-I had been commissioned by Galerie Dusseldorf to photograph Howard’s work in colour for gallery records and catalogue use for his forthcoming first Galerie Dusseldorf exhibition.
+I had been commissioned by Douglas Sheerer of Galerie Dusseldorf to photograph Howard’s work in colour for gallery records and catalogue use for his forthcoming first Galerie Dusseldorf exhibition.
 The photography of Howard’s work was done in the evenings, as I was using tungsten balanced film with tungsten lamps.
-During the day, before the evening work, I used a 35mm camera to make simple portraits, 35mm as these cameras are small, quick to use and discrete.
+During the day, before the evening work, I used a 35mm camera to make simple portraits, 35mm as these cameras are small, fast and discrete.
 I was drawn to do this by my fascination with the way his studio was lit and the way he isolated aspects of the forest for his work, particularly in some of the very small notebook drawings.
-I was also surprised that Howard, or anyone, could manage to work in such a neat and ordered environment.
+I was also surprised that Howard, or artist, could manage to work in such a neat and ordered environment.
+I had grown used to chaos ruling the floor of a studio.

 Howard Taylor Northcliffe 1988